CMPUT301F14T05/CorgFu/CorgFu.wiki/UseCases.md

 						2. System stores the question on the Authors device.
 						3. System adds the question to the available questions so other AppUsers can browse, answer, and reply to the question.
-	Extenstions:		3a.
+	Extensions:		3a.
 System is not connected to the internet.
 							3a1.
 System will display message that the message will be uploaded when the device has internet access again.
 							3a2.
 System pushes question once it gains internet acess Frequency of Use:	Very frequent.
 Whenever an author makes a question.
-	Status:				Empty testcase
+	Status:				Testcase complete
 	Responsibility:		Wyatt
 	Priority:			P3-Low